The mixing of salt water and fresh water results in the formation of brackish water

-DISTRIBUTION OF PLANT AND ANIMALS IN ESTUARINE HABITATS
+DISTRIBUTION OF PLANT AND ANIMALS IN ESTUARINE HABITAT

 Plant Species and Their Adaptive Features

 planktons (diatoms) of Estuarine Habitats:

 they possess air spaces in their tissues, rhizoids or false feet for attachment to rock shores and air bladder for buoyancy.

 algae of Estuarine Habitats: